all began in June 1999, with an idea from a local architect friend of Parker's

 DLK.
 The Chicago "Cows On Parade" had just begun, and John suggested

 that Parker should paint a cow.
-John set the wheels in motion, and DLK said
+John set the wheels in motion, and DLK

-with the rest of the money to buy the blank fiberglass cow.
+up with the rest of the money to buy the blank fiberglass cow.

-onto the three dimensional canvas that was to become:
+vision onto the three dimensional canvas:

 Parker first applied a base coat of white primer.
 Over the